ad-si/adriansieber-com/_drafts/teams.md

 		pan into the fire".

 5. Technical terms in different languages<br>
-	It is a common thing to know the terms of one’s field of expertise in English but less so with the vocabulary of other fields.
+	It is a common thing to know the terms of one's field of expertise in English but less so with the vocabulary of other fields.
 	Explaining the terms of software engineering to a designer can cost precious time.
 In such cases the team leader needs to assess the